meulemansalex/deep_feedback_control/README.md

 # Credit Assignment in Neural Networks through Deep Feedback Control
+**Update:** There is a new version of the code base available [here](https://github.com/mariacer/strong_dfc), which incorporates both the code for DFC from the paper "Credit Assignment in Neural Networks through Deep Feedback Control", and the code for Strong-DFC from the paper "Minimizing Control for Credit Assignment with Strong Feedback".

 This repository is the official implementation of the NeurIPS 2021 submission "Credit Assignment in Neural Networks through Deep Feedback Control".